appium/appium/docs/en/writing-running-appium/ios-xctest-mobile-gestures.md

 #### Supported arguments

- * _element_: Element id to scroll.
+ * _element_: The internal element identifier (as hexadecimal hash string) to scroll on.
  Application element will be used if this argument is not set
  * _name_: the accessibility id of the child element, to which scrolling is performed.
  The same result can be achieved by setting _predicateString_ argument to 'name == accessibilityId'.
 Has no effect if _element_ is not a container